whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-03-Sprezza-Box-Subscription-September-2015-Review-Coupon.md

 <p><b>Coupon:</b> Use coupon code <a href="http://www.sprezzabox.com?rfsn=103516.e98b8" target="_blank"><big>WHATSUPMAILBOX</big></a> to receive 10% off your first box!</p>
 <br>

-<p>Lately Sprezza Box has been changing the colors of their boxes and this month is green (it was red for August).</p>
+<p>Lately Sprezza Box has been changing the colors of their boxes and this month it's green (it was white for August).</p>
 <br>

 <center><a href="http://www.sprezzabox.com?rfsn=103516.e98b8" target="_blank">